iot4b/docs/guide.md

 ```ssh root@192.168.X.X```
 5. In your SSH session run
 ```opkg install /tmp/iot4b_openwrt.ipk```
-6. In the setup wizard enter the device group address and owner address, the mobile application will show you after registration
+6. In the setup wizard enter the device group address and owner public key, the mobile application will show you on the "Add Device" screen ("+" button in the device group)

 ## How to add a deposit
-In the application, click Create New Devices Group.
-In its details, you can get the group's address.
-Then transfer your Ever funds to this address.
-**We will cover all your expenses ever in the app during the alpha test.
-All required fund will be transferred to your group automatically.**
+For alfa-test users all required funds will be transferred to the group and devices automatically

 ## How to add a device to the application
 1. Create a group or use existing group.
-Copy its address
+2. Click "+" button to add a device.
-2. Setup a module with group address and owner address
+3. On the device, set up a module with group address and owner public key that are shown on the "Add Device" app screen.
-3. After our module setup is complete, the device has its address number.
-Find it in module folder, device.contract.*.json and copy it
+4. After our module setup is complete, it will display the device smart contract address.
-4. Go back to module application, click add device button, and enter a device's address into the field.
+5. Copy the device contract address above, enter it into the address field in the mobile app, and then click "Add Device".

 ## Device management
 All the device management tools are placed in device details view.
 Simply click device name in Group list, and you will get it.